rhgrant10/acopy/README.md

 There are additional options that can affect the efficacy of the solver.

- * `p` - percent of pheromone that evaporates after each solution
+ * `rho` - percent of pheromone that evaporates after each solution
  * `Q` - total amount of pheromone each ant will deposit along the path it finds
  * `t0` - initial amount of pheromone on each edge

-`p` is clamped between `0` and `1` (inclusively), while `Q` is not bounded.  `t0` should be some positive (as in greater than zero) value.
+`rho` is clamped between `0` and `1` (inclusively), while `Q` is not bounded.  `t0` should be some positive (as in greater than zero) value.
 These parameters have been given reasonable defaults, so don't fret too much about them if you're uncomfortable.

 Next, make the ants find the shortest solution.